How to Replace Your Pool Liner (And When To Do It)

 Where the poles meet is the slope measurement.
 You will get a measurement on the vertical pole and the horizontal pole.
 You will need both to get the slope measurement.
 Then, subtract the sidewall slopes from the entire pool width to get the width of the hopper.

-Hire a Professional If In Doubt
+Hire a Professional If in Doubt

 Need Help Building Your Pool?